logzio/logz-docs/_source/user-guide/users/permissions.md

 | Read all sub accounts | <i class="fas fa-check"></i>| <i class="fas fa-check"></i> |
 | Read all timeless accounts | <i class="fas fa-check"></i>| <i class="fas fa-check"></i> |

+Anyone with a User role in the main account has access to all sub accounts and timeless accounts.
+You can limit access to sub account data , consider adding users only to the sub accounts and timeless accounts that they will need to search.

-CRUD stands for Create, Read, Update, Delete.
+The acronym CRUD stands for Create, Read, Update, Delete.
+{:.info-box.important}

 | Permissions | Admin | User |
 |---|---|---|